Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: Metrically static, spherically symmetric systems

 \right. \ena and similarly for the relationship between ${\tilde p}$ and $p$.
-In the following sections we set up the relevant equations both for the interior and the exterior gravitational field.
-As we shall see the equations valid inside the source get quite complex; this makes analytical calculations rather impracticable so the equations should be solved numerically.
+In the following sections, we set up the relevant equations both for the interior and the exterior gravitational field.
+As we shall see, it is possible to find an implicit exact solution inside the source but this solution is not very useful.
+Therefore, to find explicit solutions for the interior field, the equations should be solved numerically.
 However, we have not performed any numerical calculations.
-On the other hand an exact solution may be found for the exterior field.
+On the other hand an explicit exact solution may be found for the exterior field.